About Me

 I’ve noticed more in the south island that rubgy plays a close first as the official religion of state — just like AFL is the religion of Melbourne.
 One can just imagine what would happen if Rugby was outlawed in this country — it would fall apart.

-One Response to “Christchurch II (5th June to 8th June)”
+One thought on “Christchurch II (5th June to 8th June)”